FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 #### Date-time literals

 Date, time of day, and date-time literals are delimited by the \# character.
-The syntax within the delimiters is governed by standard ISO 8601 "Date and time format".
+The syntax within the delimiters is governed by the standard [ISO 8601:2019](https://www.iso.org/standard/70907.html) "Date and time format".

 ##### Date literal